spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

  63
  67
 ```
 and then, we can compute the center of effect with the function `get_center_effect()`, this function can accept a sigle array of numbers representing the notes in MIDI notation or two arrays of numbers representing the notes in MIDI notation and their respective durations.
-Duration units are irrelevant since the algorithm involves a normalization.
+Duration scale is irrelevant since the algorithm involves a normalization at the moment of computing $\vec{C}_e$.

 We can see that each center of effect is different, for C major: